hadley/adv-r/Exceptions-Debugging.md

 ### Creative uses of trace

 Trace is a useful debugging function that along with some of our computing on the language tools can be used to set up warnings on a large number of functions at a time.
-This is useful if you for automatically detecting some of the errors described above.
+This is useful if you for automatically detecting some of the potential problems described above.
 The first step is to find all functions that have a `na.rm` argument.
 We'll do this by first building a list of all functions in base and stats, then inspecting their formals.

     objs <- c(ls("package:base", "package:stats"))
     has_missing_arg <- function(name) {